NebojsaHorvat/PowerAuction/README.md

 ### Flows:

-- `CreateAssetFlow`: This flow is used create an powerPromise.
-Implemented in `CreateAssetFlow.java`
+- `CreatePowerPromiseFlow`: This flow is used create an powerPromise.
+Implemented in `CreatePowerPromiseFlow.java`

 - `CreateAuctionFlow`: This flow is used to create an auction.
-Once an powerPromise has been created using the`CreateAssetFlow`, this flow can be used to put the powerPromise on auction.
+Once an powerPromise has been created using the`CreatePowerPromiseFlow`, this flow can be used to put the powerPromise on auction.
 The `AuctionState` references to the `Asset` using a `StatePointer`.

 Refer here to learn more about StatePointer: https://medium.com/corda/linking-corda-states-using-statepointer-16e24e5e602